Why Choose Ruitai for CNC Rapid Prototyping Project?

 - As the precision and repeatability of final parts are concerned, CNC has the edge over rapid prototyping.

-- Besides this, rapid prototyping is more affordable and cost-effective than CNC Prototype.
+- Besides this, rapid prototyping is more affordable and cost-effective.

-- People can easily learn and start working on production through rapid prototyping, while it’s not that easy in the case of CNC Prototype.
+- People can easily learn and start working on production through rapid prototyping.

 A CNC machining process can offer a wide range of services, including threading, turning, milling, drilling, prototyping, tapping, part design, and reverse engineering, parts dispatching, and limited material warehousing.

-The greatest thing about CNC Prototype is that it has evolved a wide range of applications with time.
-At times, professionals from different industries have used CNC Prototype for manufacturing their required products.
+The greatest thing about CNC parts is that it has evolved a wide range of applications with time.
+At times, professionals from different industries have used prototypes for manufacturing their required products.
 These industries include Space, Aerospace, Automotive, Design, Electrical, Industrial, and Sports.

-Both CNC Prototype and 3D Printing are suitable for different situations and are unique and exceptional processes to be used by an engineer.
+Both CNC Prototyping and 3D Printing are suitable for different situations and are unique and exceptional processes to be used by an engineer.

-CNC Prototype is a subtractive manufacturing technology, while 3D Printing is an additive technology.
+CNC Prototyping is a subtractive manufacturing technology, while 3D Printing is an additive technology.
 CNC offers high accuracy, excellent repeatability, and a wide

 Range of surface and material finishes.
 While 3D printing is highly cost-effective, reduces time, and creates more complex designs.

 After the production of the final parts, surface finishes are applied.
-They can change the hardness, chemical resistance, surface roughness, and appearance of the parts produced during CNC Prototype.
+They can change the hardness, chemical resistance, surface roughness, and appearance of the parts produced.

 But the machined parts possess the tightest tolerance, so they are already manufactured with the natural finishing touch with zero extra cost for the purpose.